Privatisation in Pakistan: 1999 to 2008

-Privatisation Fiscal Year 2021
+2021 to present

-The government will likely fetch Rs100 billion in fiscal year (FY21) through the privatisation of state-owned entities said Privatisation Minister Muhammadmian Soomro.
+The government will likely fetch Rs.
+100 billion in fiscal year (FY21) through the privatisation of state-owned entities, said Privatisation Minister Muhammad Mian Soomro.

-Initial work for the privatisation of power distribution companies and State Life has been started while the privatisation of Haveli Bahadur Shah Power Plant in Jhang and Baloki Power Plant in Kasur, two RLNG-based power plants, was in the final phases.
+Initial work for the privatisation of power distribution companies and State Life has been started, while the privatisation of Haveli Bahadur Shah Power Plant in Jhang and Baloki Power Plant in Kasur, two RLNG-based power plants, was in the final phases.

-On 26 August, 2021, Services International Hotel in Lahore was auctioned at the highest bid of Rs1.951 billion.
+On 26 August 2021, Services International Hotel in Lahore was auctioned at the highest bid of Rs.
+1.951 billion.

+In July 2025, Pakistan Railways decided to hand over the commercial management of 11 trains to the private sector in an effort to improve travel facilities and increase revenue.
+These included Hazara Express, Bahauddin Zakaria Express, Millat Express, Subak Kharam Express, Rawal Express, Badar Express, Ghori Express, Ravi Express, Thall Express, Faiz Ahmed Faiz Passenger, and Mohenjo Daro Passenger.
+The infrastructure and regulatory control of the trains were retained by Pakistan Railways, however.

 Public perception

 The privatisation programme still marks the question of "big" controversies.
 In public circles, it has generated much more heated debates where it is perceived to have more negative impact on civil society.
 The general perception remains highly contentious and polarising issue in the civil society, gearing up the negative sentiments among the population, including the continued injection of public money in many privatised entities and less than expected improvement in the services.
 Although, the programme produced a relatively faster and efficient way of promoting competition and enhancing growth, on the other hand, the programme experienced the exponential increase in unemployment, reducing the access of workers' class to the basic needs of life and contributed in declining the social status of workers' class in to poor get poorer.

 But on the other hand, a significant support for the privatisation programme has been raised in the media.
 In an editorial written in Dawn, it argues that the privatisation programme has been a key "constituent of structural reform" programmes in both, the developed and developing economies, in order to achieve greater microeconomic efficiency as opposed to macroeconomics.
 Overall, the GDP rate grows smoothly with privatisation programme remains in effect as opposed to nationalisation programme that it had dropped the GDP growth rate of Pakistan, Dawn maintained.
 Major proposals were made to privatise the major and most-profitable industries of Pakistan, namely the Pakistan Railways (PR) where The Express Tribune argued that the national railways' condition has gone from bad to worse under government ownership, and only privatisation programme can save the railways with the creation of sense of competition that would drive improvement.